Avinash64/local-llm-wikipedia/README.md

  Output:
 `{'user': 'Who won the 2025 Belgian Grand Prix?', 'known': False}`

-# Step 4: Prompt the model to return a Wikipedia article it should search for
+# Step 4: Prompt the model to return a Wikipedia article it should use

 The Wikipedia library can pull data for an article based on a search term.
 Using the below system we can get it to output a simple relevant search term to the question.

 System Prompt - `Identify a wikipedia search term that can be used to find articles to answer the specific user question in the json input finding knowledge you dont already have.
-The current date {date}.
+The current date is {date}.
 Return only the search term.`

 ```python
 if not result['known']: